IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/AWS - Security Services/AWS GuardDuty - Threat Detection Service.md

 5. GuardDuty consumes copies of these logs internally.
 > (no agents, no storage setup for GuardDuty deployment)

-6. It analyzes them with machine learning & threat intel feeds.
+6. It analyzes them with machine learning & threat intel feeds, filter out with severity (Criteria, Medium, High, Low), finding type, Resource url

 7. If anomalies or known threats are found → Findings generated → sent to Security Hub/EventBridge/SNS.

+> A finding can be suppressed (hidden/archives from the detection)

+## Usage:
+- The total daily cost estimation of the usage of the Guard duty.